History of Zakynthos: Coup d'état of Antonios Martinengos (1801)

-On 12 September 1801, five Ottoman Turkish and one British warship carrying British soldiers appeared in the port of Zakynthos.
+In September 1801, five Ottoman Turkish and one British warship carrying British soldiers appeared in the port of Zakynthos.
 After some negotiations, the request by the visiting British naval captain was granted and the party of Martinengos took down the British flag from the castle seven months after having raised it.
 Zakynthos was reconciled, at least for the time being, to the Septinsular Republic.
 The Ionian Assembly now handed power in Zakynthos to a three-man group called the Syndikoi which was elected by the Great council of the Nobili.
 The Syndikoi in turn elected a chancellor to govern the island for four months.
 Afterwards it was rotated to other members of the Syndikoi.
 The first Syndikoi elected were Antonios Komoutos, Ioannis Martinengos and Petros Chrysoplevris.
 Given his duties in leading the local militia, Ioannis Martinengos appointed Stelios Stravopodis in his position.
 Clearly, the party of Antonios Martinengos had retained power in Zakynthos.

 Constitutional revision (1803)

-After continued tension throughout the Ionian Islands, the constitution of the Septinsular Republic was revised in late 1803.
+After continued tension throughout the Ionian Islands, the constitution of the Septinsular Republic was revised in 1803.
 The so-called Aristocratic Constitution because its first article stated, “The Republic of the United Seven Islands is one and aristocratic”.
-Russia appointed the Zakynthian nobleman, Georgios Motsenigos (1765–1836) as commissioner (essentially the executive of Russian and Ottoman Turkish interests) of the Republic in late 1802.
-Furthermore, it appointed the Zakynthian Antonios Komoutos (1748–1833) as President of the Republic and the Kerkyrian and future prime minister of independence Greece, Ioannis Kapodistrias as secretary-general.
-The Zakynthian Spyridon Neranztis (1760–1833) was also recruited to help draft the revision of the constitution of the Septinsular Republic and also became financial administrator and the Zakynthian, Dionysios Flambouriaris became minister of the interior.
+Russia had appointed Georgios Motsenigos as an executive of Russian and Ottoman Turkish interests in the Republic in 1802.
+Furthermore, it appointed Antonios Komoutos as President of the Republic and the Kerkyrian and future prime minister of Greece, and Ioannis Kapodistrias as secretary-general.
+Spyridon Neranztis was also recruited to help draft the revision of the constitution of the Septinsular Republic and also became financial administrator, and Dionysios Flambouriaris became minister of the interior.
 Three out of the four ministries of the Septinsuler Republic were now held by Zakynthians.